puppetlabs/puppetlabs-apache/README.md

       ssl     => true,
     }

-To set up a virtual host with ssl and specific ssl certificates
+To set up a virtual host with SSL and specific SSL certificates

     apache::vhost { 'fourth.example.com':
       port     => '443',